yasserelmzoudi/Breakout-Game/doc/PLAN.md

  * A block that drops a random power up with a certain probability

  * A block that cannot be destroyed

+ * A block that only can be destroyed if it is hit at a certain time and blinks or is invisible if it cannot be

 #### Power Up Ideas